| PERSPECTIVES A Mini-Course in

 thing.
 We put Minis on the back burner until we could devote ourselves to

+them completely.
 We're ready to do that and have

 offered funding or seed money for worthwhile projects.
 (So far, no takers.)